remi-riche/DynamicsWebApi/README.md

 - **Microsoft Dataverse Search API**.
 Access the full power of its Search, Suggestion and Autocomplete capabilities.
 - **Batch Requests**.
 Convert all requests into a Batch operation with two lines of code.
 - **Simplicity and Automation**.
-Such as automated paging, big file downloading/uploading in chunks of data, automated conversion of requests with long URLs into a Batch Request in the background and more!
+Automated paging, big file downloading/uploading in chunks of data, automated conversion of requests with long URLs into a Batch Request and more!
 - **CRUD operations**.
 Including Fetch XML, Actions and Functions in Microsoft Dataverse Web API.
 - **Table Definitions (Entity Metadata)**.
 Query and modify Table, Column, Choice (Option Set) and Relationship definitions.
 - **File Fields**.
 Upload, Download and Delete data stored in the File Fields.
 - **Abort Signal and Abort Controller** (Browser and Node.js 15+).
 Abort requests when they are no longer need to be completed.
 - **Node.js and a Browser** support.
 - **Proxy Configuration** support.
+- **Background Operations** support.
 - Works with **Microsoft Power Pages** (aka Microsoft Portal). `v2.1.0+`

 Browser-compiled script and type definitions can be found in a v2 [dist](https://github.com/AleksandrRogov/DynamicsWebApi/tree/v2/dist) folder.